 I thought my life was pretty ordinary.
 Yeah, right.
 How was I to know that, at the age of fifteen and five-sixths, it was all going to start changing?
 That was when my mom came home dancing.

 Okay, so.
 I started noticing that Mom was tossing out these casual remarks about the man she'd been dating.
 Jerry said that the station on Fifth is five cents a gallon cheaper than anywhere else in town.
 Jerry roots for the Yankees.
 Oh, and did I mention Jerry blah blah blah.
 You know.
-Once she finally got the idea that I wouldn't hate the guy just for dating my mother, she had him come over for dinner.
-It was actually kind of cute watching her get all nervous waiting for him and making sure everything was perfect.
+Once she finally got the idea that I didn't mind the whole idea, she had him come over for dinner.
+It was kind of cute watching her get all nervous waiting for him and making sure everything was perfect.
 And, actually, he was okay.
 He impressed me by thinking of things to talk to me about besides the typical "How's school?".
 We talked about all kinds of stuff over that first dinner, like why Indiana Jones is much cooler than James Bond, and whether the old or new Mustangs had more style.
 Not that we agreed on everything, but at least it was a decent conversation with a grown-up man.
 The first one I'd had in... well, maybe forever.

 After that dinner, Mom seemed to relax more.
-She went out more often with Jerry, sometimes even taking me along, on picnics or hikes up Mount Kilyerfeet.
+She went out more often with Jerry, sometimes even taking me along, on picnics or hikes.
 I got used to having him around after a while, and so did Mom I guess, because on the night she came home dancing and singing some song under her breath, she was nearly busting a gut to tell me she was getting married in June.

 Married.
 To Jerry.

-Of course, with all the dancing and singing, I didn't think about all the details.
+Of course, I didn't think about all the details.
 That came later, when Mom mentioned that we'd be having dinner at Jerry's on Saturday, and I would see the house and meet his son.

 "Wait a minute.
 He has a son?"
 I asked in disbelief.
 "Where's this kid been for the last year, boarding school?"